lb930/AWS/S3 to MySQL RDS/readme.md

 ### Create an S3 Bucket

 In the AWS Management Console, navigate to S3.
 Click on 'Create Bucket' and give it a unique name.
-Select a region (eg EU Frankfurt eu central-1) and leave all default settings.
+Select a region and leave all default settings.

-Once the bucket has been created, click on it and select 'Create Folder' and give it a name eg 'csvdata'.
+Once the bucket has been created, click on it and select 'Create Folder' and give it a name, eg 'csvdata'.

 ![](https://raw.githubusercontent.com/lb930/AWS/main/S3%20to%20MySQL%20RDS/Screenshots/s3_folder.PNG)